I paint to tell stories…

 Social confinements, sexuality, and gender politics concerning mostly women, minorities, and social disparity, have since the beginning been of my interest.

 People inspire me the most and my obsession with the rendering of human physiognomy gives me a strong emotional connection to the subject I portray.
-I have a need to be physically and mentally in touch with what I create, why my work rarely comes from photos alone.
+I need to be physically and mentally in touch with what I create, why my work rarely comes from photos alone.

 The people I select for my paintings can be people I know, but mostly I seek them out, putting myself at times in situations where I do meet minorities like visiting elder homes or hanging out in public places where minorities gather.
 Combining my impressions and drawings with the photos I take I begin to transform the chosen person into something else, but certain ideas are already taking place in the drawing process where I pick up different energies and images.
 In the end, the person I portray figures as an actor in a personal social, religious, or political comment.